Who can participate?

 What activities do you do?

 Check out our Pack Calendar and Activities page to learn more about what we do.
-The Scouts do outdoor activities (family and den campouts, pack and den hikes), community service activities (e.g. Scouting for Food, beach clean-up, flag placement on veterans’ graves at Sunset View Cemetery), our annual Pancake Breakfast fundraiser, a Pinewood Derby, and other fun activities.
+The Scouts do outdoor activities (family and den campouts, pack and den hikes), community service activities (e.g. Scouting for Food, beach clean-up, flag placement on veterans’ graves at Sunset View Cemetery), our annual fundraiser, a Pinewood Derby, Egg drop, swimming excursions, etc.

 Can I drop my kids off?